 - Attach an Ethernet cable from your router to the Cordcutter TV.

 You can use any Ethernet port on the back of the router except the port which is used to connect to the Internet (most times, this port is marked WAN, so don't use this one).

-- Next, reset the Cordcutter TV.
+- Next, put the Cordcutter TV into Setup mode.

 On the back of Cordcutter TV, unplug the power connector.
 Then push and hold the 'reset' button while plugging in the power connector.
 Hold the reset button for about 10 seconds before releasing it.
 This puts Cordcutter TV into setup mode.
 It takes about 30 seconds for the reset to be complete.

 - Find the IP address of the Cordcutter TV.

 Open the myTV app on either iOS or Android.
 You can find the IP address in

 Settings -> Device -> Hauppauge Cordcutter TV -> Info -> IP Address

 Make a note of IP address of Cordcutter TV since you will need it in the next few steps.